yohasebe/monadic-chat/docs/console-panel.md

 **OPENAI_API_KEY** (Required) Enter your OpenAI API key.
 This key is used to access the Chat API, DALL-E image generation API, Whisper speech recognition API, and speech synthesis API.
 It can be obtained from the [OpenAI API page](https://platform.openai.com/docs/guides/authentication).

+**SYNTAX HILIGHTING THEME** Select the theme for code syntax highlighting.
+The default is `monokai`.

 **VISION_MODEL** Select the model used for image and video recognition.
 Currently, `gpt-4o` and `gpt-4o-mini` are available.
 The default is `gpt-4o-mini`.

 **AI_USER_MODEL** Select the model used for the AI User feature, which creates messages on behalf of the user.
 Currently, `gpt-4o` and `gpt-4o-mini` are available.
 The default is `gpt-4o-mini`.